-Previous teaching experience within the higher education sector and specifically within the nursing discipline
+Previous teaching experience within the higher education sector or experience within a clinical setting and specifically within the nursing discipline

 Key Knowledge and Expertise:

 - Commitment to lifelong learning and continuing professional development in nursing practice. - Understanding of inter-professional learning and ability to develop relationships with other HEIs providing relevant disciplines - The potential to develop and lead an active research group in nursing - Versatility in responding to the changing patterns and demands in higher education.